 Simply put, your brain hums at certain frequency when you are doing specific things.
 Some of these states are desirable and some are chaotic and don’t let you easily do what you want to do.
 Brain entrainment matches frequencies that have been documented in brain entrainment studies of people undertaking specific tasks (meditating) so that you can get into the state faster and stay there longer.
 If you are new to the idea of brain entrainment we wrote an introduction.

 The best explanation comes from the one group that is based on the research that began in the 1930s by Robert Monroe – Hemi Sync.
 Plug some headphones in to get the full experience or just listen along.

 What does brain entrainment sound like?

 Brain entrainment tones and music is pretty enjoyable actually.
 And there is a long history of using music and sounds in tai chi and meditation.
 Brain entrainment tracks are different depending on the goal.
+It can sound like white noise but research has advanced the technology so that it can be applied to music.
 Here is an example: